shahdmetwally/shahdmetwally/README.md

 ## Hi I'm Shahd
 ### Get to know me
 I am a Swedish/Egyptian programming student who is eager to gain experience in the software industry.
 Currently, studying Software Engineering and Management at Gothenburg University/Chalmers.
-Additionally, I am working on some side projects to increase my knowledge.
 ### Programming Languages
 - Java
 - Python